kiwapp/Template-Customer-Survey/sources/README.md

 ### Add a question

 For adding a page :
- * Add his template in src/partial/
+ * Add one template in src/partial/
- * And his class view in src/js/views
+ * And one class view in src/js/views
- * Add his references in file src/js/router/router.js
+ * Add a references in file src/js/router/router.js

 **For exemple if you want add a question 6  :**
  - Add new file in src/partial/